rcpch/digital-growth-charts-documentation/docs/developer/rcpchgrowth.md

 This latter calculation is done using the SciPy package.

+Note that CDC references use only linear interpolation.

 ##### Steps

 The functions called by the Measurement class are ```sds_for_measurement```, or its inverse ```measurement_from_sds```, found in the ```global_functions.py``` file.